-William Michael (Mike) Wright, 73, of Lake Oswego, Ore., passed away in Portland on Saturday, February 27, 2021 following a brief, non-COVID-related illness.
+William Michael (Mike) Wright, 73, of Lake Oswego, Oregon, passed away in Portland on Saturday, February 27, 2021, following a brief, non-COVID-related illness.
 He was surrounded by his loving family.

 He earned an Associate’s of Science degree in Chemistry, from Grayson College, Sherman, Texas, and a Bachelor’s of Business Administration degree with an Economics minor from Midwestern State University, Wichita Falls, Texas.

 Mike spent the bulk of his career with the Johnson & Johnson family of companies, starting at age 18 in Sherman, Texas.
 His J&J career spanned 27 years as he achieved success in management positions, including a role as departmental division head with responsibilities for multiple plants as the dynamic healthcare company rapidly expanded.
 Mike’s years managing various mergers and acquisitions included travels to such places as Asia, Europe, and South America, which included multiple interstate and bicoastal relocations for his family.
-Each move led them to make many new friends in places such as Wichita Falls, Texas, Waco, Texas, Orange County, Calif., Tampa, Fla., Los Gatos, Calif., Granite Bay, Calif., before finally settling in Lake Oswego, Ore.
+Each move led them to make many new friends in places such as Wichita Falls, Texas, Waco, Texas, Orange County, California, Tampa, Florida, Los Gatos, California, Granite Bay, California, before finally settling in Lake Oswego, Oregon.
 Although his career took the family around the country, Mike never forgot his roots.
 Growing up on a ranch taught him the value of hard work and southern hospitality.